 A Church of England primary school has occupied the present site of the school since 1871, and has enjoyed an excellent reputation for serving the local community for over 140 years.
 From 1st September 2013 our school status changed from C of E Primary School to C of E Primary Academy.
 This basically means that we have independence from the Local Authority control and have greater freedom over how we can use our budget to best benefit our pupils.
-We are very excited about the new opportunities that this brings.
-We aim to be recognised by Ofsted as offering ‘outstanding’ education by 2015; in our continuing efforts to improve we have:

 The following gives the history of the school to date:

 On September 29th 1871 a new school for boys was opened.
 ‘The new building, situated on high ground, overlooked the village of Heavitree’.
 There were two main classrooms, a small cloakroom and an indoor lavatory.
 About one hundred boys were divided into five classes.

 In 1875 a Girls School was opened next to the Boys School.
 All children stayed at school until they were eleven years old.
 School House (now the dentist) used to be two houses – one side for the Headmaster of the Boys’ School and the other side was occupied by the Headmistress of the Girls’ School.